C - Control Structure

 In Output 1, user entered value 20 which is greater than 18, so the condition is true, the message will print 'User is eligible for vote'.
 In Output 2, user entered value 15, makes the condition false, no message will be printed.
 If you want to print a message when the condition is false, than use if-else condition.

 1. if–else condition: if else condition is divided into 2 parts.
-First part statements will execute if the condition is true and if the condition is false other part of the statements will execute.
+If the condition is true first part will be executed, otherwise second part will be executed.
 Both parts of statements will not be executed in either condition.
 Syntax:

 if (condition)